erxelnut/p5js-project-test/readme.md

-simple js art

-# what I aim to do
-- run p5js via nix-shell
-- learn about running js command via nixos' environmentn
+inspired by natureofcode.com, I built this repo to help me learn js.

+# setup
+- clone this repo
+- bun install (If you don't have bun)
+- bun add p5@latest

 # make it work by
-- just open index.html via browser
+- A. just open index.html via browser
+- B. bun x http-server
-- or run server.js via node
+- C. bun run server.js

-will add more info later...